What does a Oracle Database Administrator do?

 - Bachelor’s degree in Computer Science, Information Technology, or a related field.

-- Proven experience as an Oracle Database Administrator.
+- Proven experience as an Oracle Database Administrator or similar role.

-- In-depth knowledge of Oracle database management systems and related tools.
+- In-depth knowledge of Oracle database architecture, performance tuning, and security.

 Is becoming a Oracle Database Administrator a good career path?